munificent/craftinginterpreters/book/control-flow.md

 <aside name="body">

 Is it just me or does that sound morbid?
-"All that remained... was the *body."*
+"All that remained... was the *body*".

 </aside>